-Kristi House’s program to provide educational support, vocational training, jobs skills development and career planning for girls overcoming sex trafficking is supported by the U.S. Department of Justice, Office of Victims of Crime, with The Children’s Trust, The Joseph F. and Florence A. Roblee Foundation, The Batchelor Foundation, Lovelight Foundation and other private donors providing match support.
+Kristi House’s program to provide educational support, vocational training, jobs skills development, internships and career planning for girls overcoming sex trafficking is supported by a major grant from the U.S. Department of Justice, Office of Victims of Crime.
+Matching support is provided by The Children’s Trust, The Miami Foundation, The Batchelor Foundation, Regions, Ocean Reef Community Foundation, Kathleen Kennedy Foundation, Key Biscayne Women’s Giving Circle and other private donors.

-Kristi House’s Project GOLD—the first and longest-running program in large Miami-Dade County dedicated to child sex trafficking—operates the only Drop In Center in South Florida exclusively for underage girls overcoming trafficking.
-At the Drop In Center girls receive restorative services, including case management, therapy, advocacy, transportation, and educational and recreational enrichment.
+Kristi House’s Project GOLD—the first and longest-running program in large Miami-Dade County dedicated to child sex trafficking—operates the first and only Drop-In Centers in South Florida exclusively for girls overcoming trafficking.
+At the Drop-In Centers, girls receive restorative services, including case management, therapy, advocacy, transportation, and educational and recreational enrichment.

 We invite businesses and agencies in South Florida to join us in helping provide young women with on-the-job training and meaningful internships to help them forge their path out of trafficking.